convox-legal/console-terms/terms.md

 Subject to these terms, Convox grants you permission to use Convox Console.
 That permission is not exclusive to you, and you cannot transfer it to anyone else.

+## Services Plans

+Some features of Convox Console are accessible only under under particular _Service Plans_.
+When you create your Account, you begin on a free-of-charge Service Plan.
+You may change your Service Plan at any time via Convox Console.
+By selecting a paid Service Plan, you agree to pay the fee shown for that Service Plan on Convox Console when you select it.

+## Permitted Uses

 Your permission to use Convox Console entitles you to do the following: